apache/opendal/core/src/docs/rfcs/4382_range_based_read.md

 `oio::Read` complicates supporting concurrent reading.
 Users must implement a feature similar to merge IO, as discussed in [support merge io read api by settings](https://github.com/apache/opendal/issues/3675).

 There is no way for opendal to support this feature.

+## Can't adopt Completion-based IO

+Completion-based IO requires take the buffer's owner ship.
+But API that take `&mut [u8]` can't do that.

 # Guide-level explanation